Python Break, Continue and Pass Statements in Loops

 Using the break Statement with Nested Loops.

 A nested loop in Python is a loop inside another loop.
-When you use the break statement inside the inner loop of a nested loop, the Python code terminates that loop and jumps to the outer loop.
+When you use the Python Break statement inside the inner loop of a nested loop, the Python code terminates that loop and jumps to the outer loop.
 The outer loop keeps on running but terminates the inner loop whenever the condition is met.
 Let’s see an example.

 list_1 = [1, 2, 3]